mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 Instead, for neural networks we only specify a set of ground rules.
 For example, we need to decide how many neurons are in each layer, and how each neuron should behave.

 What we don't specify is the strength of the connections between the different neurons.
-Each connection has a weight that is determined through learning.
+Each connection has a weight that's determined through learning.

 In order for it to learn we need a set of example data to train our neural network.
-Each example consists of the input to our neural network and the expected output we're hoping for.
+Each example consists of the input to our network and the expected output we're hoping for.

 How well our network predicts the correct outputs for a given example depends on the weights it uses.
 During training we gradually adjust the weights in order to improve the network's accuracy.